-Insulation shall be adequate for the climactic and environmental conditions of the Project as listed in Section 1.2.
+Insulation shall be adequate for the climactic and environmental conditions of the Project as listed in Section Error!
+Reference source not found.
+Insulation shall meet all performance test requirements of AEIC.

 AC cables shall adhere to local AHJ and applicable standards, including IEEE and UL, for the voltage class.